Stop-and-frisk in New York City: Settlement of lawsuit and political ramifications

-A record 685,724 stops were made under the program in 2011; however, the number of stops made has been reduced in every year since then.
-A major turning point was the 2013 court case Floyd v.
-City of New York and a subsequent NYPD mandate that requires officers to thoroughly justify the reason for making a stop.
-In 2013, 191,558 stops were made.
+A record 685,724 stops were made under the program in 2011.
+Stops sharply dropped from that peak; in 2013, 191,558 stops were made.

 Stop-and-frisk was an issue in the 2013 mayoral election.
-The race to succeed Bloomberg was won by Democratic Party candidate Bill de Blasio, who had pledged to reform the stop-and-frisk program, called for new leadership at the NYPD, an inspector general, and a strong racial profiling bill.
+The race to succeed Bloomberg was won by Democratic Party candidate Bill de Blasio, who had pledged to reform the stop-and-frisk program, and called for new leadership at the NYPD, an inspector general, and a strong racial profiling bill.
+The number of stops continued to decrease for several years.
+In August 2014, Newsweek reported while stop-and-frisk numbers were down, they still happened disproportionately in New York City's African-American and Latino neighborhoods.

-The number of stops continued to decrease over the next two years.
-In August 2014, Newsweek reported while stop-and-frisk numbers were down, they still happen disproportionately in New York City's African-American and Latino neighborhoods.
-In 2015, only 22,565 stops were made.
+The next mayor, former police officer Eric Adams, stated during his campaign that stop-and-frisk was a "great tool" that he had frequently used while in the NYPD, and which the city "should never have removed."
+Under Adams, who entered office in January 2022, NYPD procedures shifted; the NYPD under Adams grew more aggressive and officers had more leeway to make individual decisions to initiate stops while patrolling.
+Stops began to rise, from 8,946 in 2021 to 25,386 in 2024, according to data provided by NYPD.
+Court-appointed compliance monitor Mylan Denerstein stated in 2026 that her audits of stops in 2025 found that "Underreporting remains problematic with almost one-third of encounters either not reported or improperly categorized."
+She also said that "After twelve years of Monitor oversight, the NYPD has yet to reach substantial compliance with this Court’s 2013 order requiring constitutional policing."